Understanding Chat Box in .NET

-Chatbox can make websites and web applications more user interactive and provide a dynamic look too.
-The functionality of chatbox in a website is increasing day by day because it provides some extra functionalities and looks.
+Chatbox can make websites and web applications more user-interactive and provide a dynamic look, too.
+The functionality of chatboxes in a website is increasing day by day because it provides some extra functionalities and looks.

 Chat Box | Functionalities

-There are many useful applications and functionalities that we get from the chatbox, the following are the most useful:
+We get many useful applications and functionalities from the chatbox, and the following are the most useful.

 • Provides dynamic look